 Q. I've heard that damaging the hair can help my hair get more volume, why is this?

-It even makes a difference how the damage is created.
-Damage from good quality color, applied with skill, can be quite helpful.
-Damage from sun and wind, however, is often not so good, leaving the hair dry and dull.
-In reality, damage is damage, regardless of how it occurred, but there are some other factors that determine the end result.
-The main reason good quality color works well in this way is that even though there is some damage occurring, the hair is also being filled in with nice proteins, oils and conditioners.
+How the hair is carefully damaged is important and coloring or highlighting it is the most effective, most controllable way.
+Most other ways usually cause too much damage and are difficult to control.
+The main reason good quality color works well is that even though there is some damage occurring, the hair is also being filled in with nice proteins, oils and conditioners.
 That's why your hair looks so nice after a fresh color.
 You get the benefit of the swollen hair shaft and roughed up cuticle, adding volume, but the cuticle will be somewhat smoothed out by being filled in, insuring shine.
 But I must stress that skill of application and quality of color is imperative.
-Most of the hair colors I see when I'm out in the world are dull and dead looking, even of there is volume.
+Most of the hair colors I see when I'm out in the world are dull and dead looking, even if there is volume.

 Bleach (lightener) can really give fine hair more volume but very often hairstylists overdo it.
 The highlighted hair looks dull and all elasticity is gone.
 The hair may have more volume then it would in its virgin state, but it isn't worth it, balance has been lost.
 Again, moderation is key and skill is required.